TomasHubelbauer/ef-core-query-sql/README.md

 WHERE [u].[CarId] IS NOT NULL
 ```

+## To-Do

-- [ ] Turns this into a hosted app (Azure Function?) and offer it as a tool for the dev community
+### Turn this into a hosted app (Azure Function?) and offer it as a tool for the dev community

-- [ ] https://github.com/aspnet/EntityFrameworkCore/wiki/Getting-and-Building-the-Code and debug passing a `First` expression
+### https://github.com/aspnet/EntityFrameworkCore/wiki/Getting-and-Building-the-Code and debug passing a `First` expression

+### Mention the detailed logging option which shows the executed SQL statements